 This bolt of inspiration wasn’t entirely out of the blue.
 “I received a wooden bow tie two Christmases ago after seeing one online,” he says.
 “I asked my parents to get it for me as a gift.
 I thought it was neat.
 I loved the grain.”

-Soon afterwards, he approached Erin Evans, associate director of career services at Lafayette, to help him figure out the steps he needed to take to get his venture off the ground.
+Soon afterwards, he approached Erin Evans, associate director of the Gateway Career Center at Lafayette, to help him figure out the steps he needed to take to get his venture off the ground.
 She quickly connected him to Ken Londoner ’89 and Michael Presto P ’18.
 Both helped Zechariah with the complexities of registering a legal business and also advised and encouraged him on design patent matters.

-Zechariah is incredulous as he describes how effective the career services office was and how Evans was able to quickly match the process to the product.
+Zechariah is incredulous as he describes how effective the Gateway Career Center office was and how Evans was able to quickly match the process to the product.
 “She’s very, very awesome,” he says.

 With the legwork well in hand, so to speak, Zechariah got busy with Collegiate Wood, the name he settled on for his company that designs and handcrafts bow ties.
 He and his father, a retired pediatrician (a medical field where bow ties are common because grabby toddlers can’t be trusted with neckties) scoured Craigslist for a router, a band saw, a belt sander and a planer.
 After finding the equipment, the first thing they carved out was some space in the family garage in Havertown, Pa.